fontius/payload/README.md

 This repository contains the content management "brain" for the Hockey Team Website.
 It is a headless CMS built with **Payload 3.0** and **Next.js 15**, designed for a modern, scalable, and maintainable web architecture.

-The live, public-facing website is a separate Next.js application which consumes the API provided by this project.
-You can find the frontend repository here: **[fontius/payload-web](https://github.com/fontius/payload-web)**.

 ## Core Technologies